-Option and Common Stock Issuances
+Option, Restricted Stock Unit and Common Stock Issuances

-From January 1, 2017 through April 2020, the Registrant granted to certain of its directors, employees, consultants and other service providers options to purchase 14,413,432 shares of common stock with per share exercise prices ranging from \$0.07 to \$1.15 and have issued shares of its common stock upon exercise of such options.
+From January 1, 2017 through October 15, 2020, the Registrant granted to certain of its directors, employees, consultants and other service providers options to purchase 2,668,934 shares of common stock with per share exercise prices ranging from \$0.42 to \$6.83 and have issued 160,265 shares of its common stock upon exercise of such options.
+From January 1, 2017 through October 15, 2020, the Registrant also granted an aggregate of 79,104 restricted stock units to certain of its directors.
+No shares of common stock have been issued upon vesting of such restricted stock units as of October 15, 2020.